-This Interim Management Discussion and Analysis ("MD&A") provides a detailed analysis of the business of Calibre Mining Corp. ("Calibre" or the "Company") and compares its financial results for the three months ended March 31, 2010 to prior periods.
-This MD&A should be read in conjunction with the Company's unaudited interim consolidated financial statements for the three months ended March 31, 2010 and the audited consolidated financial statements for the years ended December 31, 2009 and 2008 (collectively, the "Financial Statements").
+This Interim Management Discussion and Analysis ("MD&A") provides a detailed analysis of the business of Calibre Mining Corp. ("Calibre" or the "Company") and compares its financial results for the three and six months ended June 30, 2010 to prior periods.
+This MD&A should be read in conjunction with the Company's unaudited interim consolidated financial statements for the three and six months ended June 30, 2010 and the audited consolidated financial statements for the years ended December 31, 2009 and 2008 (collectively, the "Financial Statements").

-This MD&A reflects information available as at May 26, 2010.
+This MD&A reflects information available as at August 20, 2010.
 The Company's reporting currency is the Canadian dollar and all amounts in this MD&A are expressed in Canadian dollars (unless otherwise indicated).

 This discussion includes certain statements that may be deemed "forward-looking statements."
 All statements in this discussion, other than statements of historical facts, that address future production, reserve potential, exploration drilling, exploitation activities and events or developments that the Company expects are forward-looking statements.
-Although the Company believes the expectations expressed in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results or developments may differ materially from those in forward-looking statements.
+Although the Company believes the expectations expressed in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results or developments may differ materially from those in the forward-looking statements.
 Factors that could cause actual results to differ materially from those in forward-looking statements include market prices, exploitation and exploration successes, continued availability of capital and financing and general economic, market or business conditions.
-Investors are cautioned that any such statements are not guarantees of future performance and that actual results or developments may differ materially from those projected in the forward-looking statements.
+Investors are cautioned that any such statements are not guarantees of future performance and that actual results or developments may differ materially from those interval.